SwAt1563/dajngo-mobile-shop/README.md

 1. There are four roles:

-    The owner: who can add, delete, filtering, change, show and delete the mobiles and he can add a sellers
+    The owner: who can add, delete, filtering, update, show and delete the mobiles and he can add a sellers

     The seller: who can show and filtering the mobiles, and make inactive for mobiles